vyshc/git-basics/README.md

 # git-basics
-Staring from square one with The Odin Project!
+Starting from square one with The Odin Project!